 Energy Savings Performance Contracts

-Energy savings performance contracts (ESPCs) allow Federal agencies to accomplish energy savings projects without up-front capital costs and without special Congressional appropriations.
+Energy savings performance contracts (ESPCs) allow Federal agencies to complete energy-savings projects without up-front capital costs and special Congressional appropriations.

 An ESPC is a partnership between a Federal agency and an energy service company (ESCO).
-The ESCO conducts a comprehensive energy audit for the Federal facility and identifies improvements to save energy.
+The ESCO conducts a comprehensive energy audit of Federal facilities and identifies improvements to save energy.
 In consultation with the Federal agency, the ESCO designs and constructs a project that meets the agency's needs and arranges the necessary funding.
-The ESCO guarantees that the improvements will generate energy cost savings sufficient to pay for the project over the term of the contract.
+The ESCO guarantees that the improvements will generate energy cost savings to pay for the project over the term of the contract (up to 25 years).
 After the contract ends, all additional cost savings accrue to the agency.
-Contract terms up to 25 years are allowed.

-Department of Energy (DOE) energy savings performance contracts are indefinite-delivery, indefinite-quantity (IDIQ) contracts designed to make ESPCs as practical and cost-effective as possible for Federal agencies.
+U.S. Department of Energy (DOE) energy savings performance contracts are indefinite-delivery, indefinite-quantity (IDIQ) contracts designed to make ESPCs as practical and cost-effective as possible.
 DOE awarded these "umbrella" contracts to ESCOs based on their ability to meet terms and conditions established in IDIQ contracts.
 DOE ESPCs can be used for any Federally-owned facility worldwide.

 DOE energy savings performance contracts help Federal agencies meet energy efficiency, renewable energy, water conservation, and emissions reduction goals by streamlining contract funding for energy management projects.
-The streamlined process provides multiple benefits, including:
+Other benefits include:

-- Access to private-sector expertise in energy efficiency, renewable energy, water conservation, and reduced emissions
+- Access to private-sector expertise in energy efficiency, renewable energy, water conservation, and emissions reduction

 - Built-in incentives for ESCOs to provide high-quality equipment, timely services, and thorough project commissioning

 - Healthier and safer working and living environments